alikahwaji/SDV503-Lab-Five/README.md

 ## :page_facing_up: Lab Five Practice

 :arrow_right: `Create a function that calculates the area of a rectangle.
-If the arguments are invalid, your function must return`
+If the arguments are invalid, your function must return an error`

 :arrow_right: `Example: area(3, 4) ➞ 12`
+:arrow_right: `Example: area('a', 4) ➞ error`

 :arrow_right: `Create a function that takes in an array of numbers and returns the sum of its cubes.`